 Morning Glory Farm, started in 1975 by James and Deborah Athearn, grows about 60 acres of vegetables and small fruits, here on the island of Martha’s Vineyard.
 Small successive plantings of a wide variety of crops supply the farmstand from May through December.

 Crops include sweet corn, lettuce, carrots, beets, tomatoes, melons, potatoes, beans, squash, pumpkins, and more.
 Our morganically grown herb garden supplies a full assortment of culinary herbs.
-We also raise 2 acres of cut flowers, and small plantings of strawberries, blueberries, peaches, and beach plums.
+We also raise 2 acres of cut flowers, and small plantings of strawberries, grapes, peaches, and beach plums.

 We keep beef cows on pasture in Chilmark for whom we harvest 40 acres of hay and we also produce eggs, pork and fresh, pasture-raised chickens to sell in the farmstand.